 Current law provides rates from 10% to 37%.
 The range of income where you stay at any particular rate is known as a tax bracket.
 For a single person in 2022 the rate on taxable income between $41,775 and $89,075 is 22%, so those numbers establish the 22% bracket.
 If you’re single and your taxable income is between those two numbers, your tax bracket for that year is 22%.

 Here are some of the most frequently asked questions about tax brackets.

 - Is my tax bracket established by the amount I earn on the job?

 Some people have in mind the general notion that their tax bracket depends on how much they earn as an employee, and won’t be affected by other kinds of income.
-In reality your tax bracket depends on your taxable income, regardless of the source of that income.
-For example, you can move into a higher tax bracket because of increased interest income or a distribution from a pension plan — or even because of a decrease in your deductions.
+Yet other types of income can affect your tax bracket.
+For example, you can move into a higher tax bracket because of increased interest income or a distribution from a pension plan.

 - Will capital gain or qualified dividend income push my other income into a higher tax bracket?

 No, the tax rates apply first to your “ordinary income” (income from sources other than long-term capital gains or qualified dividends), so these items that are taxed at special rates won’t push your other income into a higher tax bracket.